Ventotene e Santo Stefano

 Human History

-Ventotene has been inhabited since Roman times when Emperor Augustus built a grand villa and harbor on the island, with remains still visible above and below water.
-The Romans also constructed a fish farm (piscina) carved into the coastal rock.
-The island served as a place of political exile in both Roman and modern times; Benito Mussolini's political opponents were confined here during the Fascist era.
-It was on Ventotene that Altiero Spinelli wrote his Manifesto for a free and united Europe in 1941.
-Santo Stefano housed a notorious Bourbon-era prison (1795-1965).
+Ventotene has been inhabited since Roman times when Emperor Augustus had a summer palace (Villa Giulia) built on the island and a harbor artificially excavated to serve the imperial residence.
+[1]) The Romans also constructed a sophisticated fish farm (piscina) carved into the coastal rock, still visible today by snorkeling.
+The island served as a place of imperial exile under Augustus and subsequent emperors.
+It was on Ventotene that Altiero Spinelli, Ernesto Rossi, and Eugenio Colorni wrote their Ventotene Manifesto for a free and united federal Europe in 1941 during Fascist-era confinement.
+[2] Santo Stefano housed a notorious Bourbon-era prison (1795-1965), built by the Kingdom of Naples and closed in 1965.
+[3]

 Park History